nikhilm/uvbook/source/processes.rst

     :emphasize-lines: 8-9,17-18

-The ``stdout`` of the CGI script is set to the socket so that whatever our tick script prints gets sent to the client.
+The ``stdout`` of the CGI script is set to the socket so that whatever our tick script prints, gets sent to the client.
 By using processes, we can offload the read/write buffering to the operating system, so in terms of convenience this is great.
 Just be warned that creating processes is a costly task.